VirtusLab/ddd-public-materials/time-based-domain-events/modelling/quickly/discount-eligibility-model.md

 What does it mean?
 @snapend

+Note:

+Nevertheless, it wasn't enough to understand what we should do, so the questions arose - What does it mean that Discount Become Effective?

 ---
 @title[Discount Eligibility]
 @quote[When **Discount Became Effective**, then **Discount Account is created** and then **associated to Employee**](Domain Expert)